Code-Institute-Submissions/MS1-infinity-gym/README.md

 -   The Infinity Gym Logo I made myself. (logo.jpg)

 ### Acknowledgements

-I want to thank my mentor for giving me good advice and the confidence i could do it.
+-  I want to thank my mentor Sinead O'Brien for giving me great advice and for trusting that I could do it.

+-  If I had any questions I could rely on the Slack community.
+I also asked some questions to Tutor Assistance, they also helped me.

+-  and I also want to thank my friends and family who have looked at my website several times.